jjewuz/JustNotes/README.md

  - [Github Releases](https://github.com/jjewuz/JustNotes/releases)

 ## App errors
 If you faced some app issue, you can report it with GitHub issues page.
-Do not forget to write the name of your device, android version, steps on how to get the error.
+Do not forget to write the name of your device, android version, app build number and version and steps on how to get the error.

 ## License
 - All code is licensed under MIT License.